ArnaoutLab/sentropy/README.md

 # Basic usage
 ## Alpha diversities

-We illustrate the basic usage of `greylock` on simple, field-of-study-agnostic datasets of fruits and animals.
+We illustrate the basic usage of `sentropy` on simple, field-of-study-agnostic datasets of fruits and animals.
 First, consider two datasets of size $n=35$ that each contains counts of six types of fruit: apples, oranges, bananas, pears, blueberries, and grapes.

 <img src='images/fruits-1.png' width='350'>